 Presentation of priorities in each issue to the related parties for their acknowledgement.
 Request of approval for disclosure of such information in the Sustainable Development Report.
-Review of key issues

 The hearing of stakeholders' comments and suggestions through established channels of communication in order to improve the company's business operations, leading to the disclosure of such information in the next report.